Apprenticeships

 You will be responsible for the apprenticeship agreement between you and the apprentice.
 This outlines the terms of employment between you and your apprentice.
 It will include details such as the duration of employment, the qualification they are working towards and the agreed training provider.
 It will also include how you, as the employer, will meet your apprentice's off-the-job training and learning hours.

-You will need to consider the 20% off-the-job hours prior to employing an apprentice.
+You will need to consider the published off-the-job hours prior to employing an apprentice.
 You will need to be able to maintain staff-to-child ratios while your apprentice is off the job.
 If you want an existing member of staff to upskill by undertaking an apprenticeship, their terms and conditions of employment must be honoured.
-This will include their salary, but you will still need to release them for 20% of their contracted hours for off-the-job training.
+This will include their salary, but you will still need to release them for the published off-the-job training.

 You will also be responsible for their on-the-job learning - work-based skills and competencies.
 Without your support and the support of your team, the apprentice may struggle to put their off-the-job learning into practice.